jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 The `phenotypes` module maintains all the phenotypes \gls{cpic} offers guidelines for in its phenotype repository.
-These phenotypes are defined by a gene symbol such as `CYP2D6` and the effect variants with this phenotype have on the gene, i.e. a gene result such as `Normal metabolizer`.
+These phenotypes are defined by a gene symbol such as *CYP2D6* and the effect variants with this phenotype have on the gene, i.e. a gene result such as *Normal metabolizer*.
 Aside from these identifying properties, some additional data \gls{cpic} provides about phenotypes is also stored.
 The `phenotypes` module exposes no dedicated endpoints as it is only used in relation to the `guidelines` module.
-The initial loading of the phenotype repository's data from \gls{cpic}'s \gls{api} is invoked by the `guidelines` module when it initializes its own data.
+The loading of the phenotype repository's data from \gls{cpic}'s \gls{api} is invoked by the `guidelines` module when it initializes its own data.

 The `guidelines` module keeps \glspl{guideline} in relation to phenotypes and drugs in its guidelines repository.
 This repository's data is initialized by